-On August 3, 2021, we completed our IPO in which we issued and sold 4,000,000 shares of our common stock at a public offering price of \$10.00 per share pursuant to its Registration Statement on Form S-1, as amended (File No. 333-249530).
+On August 3, 2021, we completed our IPO in which we issued and sold 4,000,000 shares of our common stock at a public offering price of \$10.00 per share pursuant to our Registration Statement on Form S-1, as amended (File No. 333-249530).
 We received net proceeds from the initial public offering of \$32.3 million, after deducting underwriters' discounts, commissions and estimated offering-related costs.
-B. Riley Securities Inc. acted as the sole book-running manager for the IPO.
+B. Riley Securities Inc. acted as the sole bookrunning manager for the IPO.

-No expenses incurred by the Company in connection with the IPO were paid directly or indirectly to (i) any of its officers or directors or their associates, (ii) any persons owning 10% or more of any class of its equity securities, or (iii) any of its affiliates, other than payments in the ordinary course of business to officers for salaries and to non-employee directors as compensation for board or board committee service.
+No expenses incurred by us in connection with the IPO were paid directly or indirectly to (i) any of our officers, directors or associates, (ii) any persons owning 10% or more of any class of our equity securities, or (iii) any of our affiliates, other than payments in the ordinary course of business to officers for salaries and to non-employee directors as compensation for board or board committee service.

 There has been no material change in the planned use of proceeds from the IPO from those disclosed in the Registration Statement.
-As of March 31, 2022, we have used \$0.2 million of the proceeds from the IPO.
+As of the date of this Quarterly Report, we have used \$31.8 million of the proceeds from the IPO.